Most of us know those times when our prayers are little more than sighs

 At those times more than ever, we can find liberty in praying the prayers of the Church.
 We can turn the pages of an old worn prayer book and discover words from long ago to guide us along an old worn path.
 In time those words will lead us into a warmer place, a place where words don’t seem so stilted, they can even seem almost our own, and although written by another person in another time, they are recognisably stirred by The One who indwells us both and so—they fit.

 Therefore, when a friend tells me she has no words, I know just how to help her.
 I have found the words of another, inspired by our Papa, are good for me and will be good for her too.
-So I show her the way to a path which most of us in the evangelical church have never explored, a path which leads to a river of wisdom from the church of long ago.
+So I show her the way to a path which many have never explored, a path which leads to a river of wisdom from the church of long ago.

 We will find we have prayed for those we would have thought to…had we been ‘better’ people—but do you know there is truly no condemnation for those who have entered into Christ’s way of life?
 Perhaps it would be helpful to be reminded of the heart of our Papa when we find we have no words to pray.